Welcome! I am a historian, writer, and educator focused primarily on the peoples and landscapes of the North American West.

 I was recently a Postdoctoral Fellow at the Mahindra Humanities Center at Harvard University.
 My work has been supported by the Andrew W. Mellon Foundation, the American Council of Learned Societies, and the National Science Foundation, and my writing has appeared in a range of scholarly and popular venues, including The Washington Post, Ecological Applications, and The Journal of the Gilded Age and Progressive Era.
-I am also an incoming member of the board of directors of Oregon Humanities.
+I am also a member of the board of directors of Oregon Humanities.

 I hold a Ph.D. in Geography from the University of Wisconsin-Madison and a B.A. in Politics-Environmental Studies from Whitman College.
 My western consciousness has been shaped by community-engaged research with Indigenous and African American communities, and by previous work as a ranch hand, mediator, and teacher.
-I have lived most of my life in — and have a deep love for — western landscapes.

 In my spare time, I enjoy spending time with loved ones, fly-fishing, foraging for wild mushrooms, alpine and nordic skiing, playing ultimate frisbee, cooking, gardening, meditation, singing, and playing jazz saxophone.

 Scroll down to explore my current writing and research projects, civic engagement initiatives, teaching, and interdisciplinary collaborations.

 I write narrative nonfiction for both popular and scholarly audiences.
 Through intimate portraits and micro-histories, my writing explores migrations of marginalized peoples who, in the face of state-induced violence and dispossession, made homes in some of the most rugged landscapes of the North American West.
 Read about my book project and essays.